 Apparently in the past, there used to be a footbridge crossing the creek to resume the trail on the other side.

-However, apparently that bridge was taken down in 2015 due to decay and the Forest Service has since not put up a replacement bridge.
+However, that bridge was taken down in 2015 due to decay, and the Forest Service has not put up a replacement bridge since.

-The creek was deep enough for water to get into your boots from the top so I did notice some people remove their shoes and wade their way across.
+The creek was deep enough for water to get into my boots from the top so I did notice some people remove their shoes and wade their way across.

 Nevertheless, I did notice a makeshift fallen log that acted as a primitive bridge a little further downstream.

 That was the path I took before returning to the main trail.

 Beyond the creek crossing, the trail went through a forested area before reaching a minor crossing of Lewis Creek.

 Then, the trail apparently followed an old logging trail in a more open part of the canyon where I could also see the Hwy 41 and the vehicules driving past.

 After roughly a mile from the trail junction with Corlieu Falls, the trail went through another more forested area with the Hwy 41 once again concealed from sight.